lakorede74/Advanced-Retail-Analytics-Data-Modeling-with-PostgreSQL-Supabase-/README.md

 - CTE and window function was employed to calculate the acquisition period of each household,
 - The cohort size and decay rate accross the retention periods
+- Spending behaviour of older cohort to the new cohort
 - Revenue contribution of each cohort along the line

   >deeper analysis will be revealed in BI analysis.
 [Click here to see]()